 - For travelers not familiar with the airport, a printable one-page information sheets is available in the “Travel Tips” section at the airport website.
 Travelers can also follow MWAA on Twitter for updated information.

 Major crime in Arlington took a bit of a holiday over the long Thanksgiving weekend.
-One weekend assault and battery incident was somewhat notable, however, for the fact that the victim is a Clarendon bar bouncer and the alleged perpetrator is listed online as an amateur mixed martial arts fighter.
+One weekend assault and battery incident was somewhat notable, however, for the fact that the victim is a Clarendon bar bouncer.

 ASSAULT AND BATTERY-ARREST, 11/27/11, 3100 block of Clarendon Boulevard.
 On November 27 at 1:20 am, a man assaulted a bouncer at a bar.
-Grayson Rowny, 29, of Alexandria, was charged with Assault and Battery and released on a summons to appear in court.
+A man, 29, of Alexandria, was charged with Assault and Battery and released on a summons to appear in court.
+Update on 4/15/14 — Charges in this case were dismissed.

 As always, all suspects listed in the Arlington County crime report are innocent until proven guilty.
 The rest of the report, after the jump.